Agliotto/esponenziale/README.md

 # esponenziale
-This small and unusefull project displays the growth of an exponential function
+This small and unuseful project displays the growth of an exponential function